Frequently Asked Questions

 How do I apply for housing?

-Complete the online housing application.
-Beginning in mid-February, housing letters and brochures will be mailed in weekly batches to newly accepted students who indicated "Resident" on their USM application.
-Your letter will include instructions for applying for on campus housing through the online application.
-If you have not received a housing letter within a few weeks of being accepted to USM, please notify our office.
-If you are a matriculated student at USM and currently commuting, you may apply for housing through the online housing application
+Housing recruitment letters are emailed batches to newly accepted students who indicated "Resident" on their USM application once the application is open.
+Your letter will include instructions for applying for on-campus housing through the online application.
+If you have not received a housing recruitment letter within a few weeks of being accepted to USM, please notify our office.
+If you are a matriculated student at USM and currently commuting, you may apply for housing through the online housing application.

 Questions?
 Call us at 207.780.5240, or e-mail firstname.lastname@example.org.